coalton-lang/coalton-mode/README.md

 ## Usage

-There is an example file in test/types.coal.
+There is an example file, `types.coal` in the `test/` directory.

-The first time you open a .coal file, Emacs will ask you to approve the installation of a parser component:
+The first time you open a `.coal` file, Emacs will ask you to approve the installation of a parser component:

     tree-sitter-coalton is not installed.
 Clone, build and install it?